shijij/OSX_EFI_Asus_Z490_MAXIMUS_FORMULA/README.md

 ## Problems:
 * Sidecar is not working(was able to find, but timed out), WIP
+* iGPU seems not working.
+(This motherboard doesn't even have any video output port)

 ## Known bugs
 #### Conditionally No Sound from ALC1220